aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/comments/update/_index.md

 weight: 50
 ---

-The REST API allows you to update the comment in a Word Document.
-The API returns updated comment data in XML/JSON format.
-Moreover, resource properties are given below:
+This REST API updates a `Comment`.

+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |